CIDgravity/cidg-docs/content/en/storage-providers/manage/blacklist/index.md

 Access `Storage` > `Blacklist`.

-When an address is blacklisting any deals form that address are automatically deleted without being evaluated.
+When an address is blacklisted any deals form that address are automatically deleted without being evaluated.
 The client is informed by an unauthorized message.

 ## Blacklist new address